 First off, Happy New Year!
 Hope you had a great holiday season.

 I love the holidays.
-There is little better than being surrounded by friends and family and great food.
+Nothing is better than being surrounded by friends, family, and great food.
 Too much food most of the time and too many yummy drinks and empty calories.
-I always have a little tiny bit of remorse for all the over indulgence around January 2nd when I start feeling blah and my pants don't fit quite as well as they did before the holidays.
-I know I'm not alone as January is a month filled of resolutions to be healthier, eat better and work out.
+I always have a little bit of remorse for all the overindulgence around January 2nd when I start feeling blah, and my pants don’t fit quite as well as they did before the holidays.
+I know I’m not alone, as January is a month filled with resolutions to be healthier, eat better and work out.

 A different start in 2017

-This year, my husband and I are trying something a bit different and a whole lot harder than what we normally tackle in January.
-We are doing the Whole30® which means for 30 days we will not consume any:
+This year, my husband and I are trying something a bit different and much harder than what we normally tackle in January.
+We are doing the Whole30® which means for 30 days, we will not consume any:

 - sugar